ysriv/Rms_titanic/README.md

 2 of them are float64 type.
 We would have to change the object features into numeric value to get a viable result from the machine learning algorithm.
 We obtain the minimum age(0.42), maximum age(80), Highest number of Siblings and spouses were 8, only 38% people survived, minimum fare given was 0 while maximum fare given was 512 there were 3 passenger classes from 1-3, so we got an idea and approach of the data.
-Hence, total number of missing values, like Cabin has 687 missing values and age has 177 missing values along with the percentage of the missing value.
+Hence, total number of missing values,like Cabin has 687 missing values and age has 177 missing values along with the percentage of the missing value.
 # Training Different Machine Learning Models
 After using 7 different machine learning models,